ryansheehy0/Cheat_Sheets/react.md

 You can use normal html elements and component elements inside JSX.
 Component elements always start with capital letters while html elements start with lowercase letters.

-You can rin JavaScript inside JSX with {}s.
-Whatever the js in the {}s returns is converted into a string, including arrays, so it can be embedded in the JSX.
+You can use JavaScript inside JSX with {}s.
+Whatever the js in the {}s returns, is converted into a string, including arrays, so it can be embedded in the JSX.

 ```javascript
 const name = "ryan"